 Build-A-Board uses the IMG License Manager to manage the licensed use of this product.
-If unlicensed, the operation will be as an evaluation - you can work with the Builder, but will not be able to save any customizations - you can still build and work with samples, but will not be able to generate licensed Run-Time targets.
+If unlicensed, the operation will be as an evaluation - you can work with the Builder, but will not be able to build licenseable layouts - you can still build and work with samples, but will not be able to generate licensed Run-Time targets.
+Evaluation built layouts will operate as limited run-time versions, even on separately licensed run-time targets.
 In the evaluation (unlicensed) mode, Build-A-Board will upon exit display the license manager (announcing that it is unlicensed).
-For extended evaluation and testing purposes, please contact IMG Customer Service for an evaluation license.
+It is recommended that a free account/free license be obtained for almost all Build-A-Board users.
+For extended evaluation, testing, and special purposes, please contact IMG Customer Service for license options.
 Once licensed, the operation will not be limited in any way.